webdev-Julien/Lilja-Tours-v2.0/src/content/excurs__EN/Sky-Lagoon-Saman.md

 slug: book-sky-lagoon-pure-pass
 ---

-Step into serenity just minutes from downtown Reykjavík at **Sky Lagoon**, Iceland’s breathtaking new geothermal spa.
+Step into serenity just minutes from downtown Reykjavík with the **Sky Lagoon Pure pass**, Iceland’s breathtaking new geothermal spa.
 Carved into a dramatic stretch of the Atlantic coastline, this immersive retreat blends ancient bathing traditions with contemporary Icelandic design.

 ## A Tranquil World Just Beyond the City